kemitchell/npm/doc/cli/npm-publish.md

 `npm-developers(7)` for details on what's included in the published package, as well as details on how the package is built.

-By default npm will publish to the public registry.
-This can be overridden by specifying a different default registry or using a `npm-scope(7)` in the name (see `package.json(5)`).
+By default npm will publish to npm, Inc.'s  public package registry at
+<https://registry.npmjs.org>.
+This can be overridden by specifying a
+different default registry or using a `npm-scope(7)` in the name (see `package.json(5)`).

 * `<folder>`:
   A folder containing a package.json file